CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 By default the CSC computing projects do not have access to Allas.
 Thus, the first thing is to add Allas service for your project.
 This is done with the [MyCSC](https://my.csc.fi) interface.
 Note that only the project manager can apply for the access.
-Once access is granted all project members can use the Allas storage area.
+Once access is granted all project members must visit MyCSC service and accept the term of use for Allas, before they can use the Allas storage area.

 The default storage quota in Allas is 10 TB.
 As this space is shared with all project members it is quite